 In a genre chock-full of Warcraft clones and titles that all played and looked alike, Majesty was a breath of fresh air and still a good choice to spend some time.

-On Steam it is possible to buy Majesty Gold HD, the way to go in order to play on modern systems, with The Northern Expansion also included.
-A sequel, Majesty 2, is also available on Steam, it was developed by a russian team and Jim confirmed he had nothing to do with it and never even played it.
-I own it, maybe someday I will see whether it’s worth to update this article.
+A remaster is available, in the form of Majesty Gold HD, definitely the way to go in order to play on modern systems, with The Northern Expansion also included.
+A sequel, Majesty 2, is also available, it was developed by a russian team and Jim confirmed he had nothing to do with it and never even played it.
+Maybe someday I will see whether it’s worth to update this article.